Whole-Fat Dairy and Healthy Eating: The Latest Research

 For over 30 years, the DGA have recommended limiting saturated fat intake – due to its associations with heart disease and stroke risk – and the original diet-heart hypothesis that saturated fat increases LDL cholesterol.
 However, observational evidence over the last 10-plus years indicates that saturated fat may not be directly associated with cardiovascular disease risk; the story appears to be much more complex.

 As the research continues to grow, there is a preponderance of evidence linking milk, cheese and yogurt (regardless of fat level) with lower risk of chronic diseases, such as Type 2 diabetes and cardiovascular disease.
-Dairy’s role in cardiovascular and metabolic health was recognized by the Dietary Guidelines Advisory Committees in both 2010 and 2015.
+Dairy’s role in cardiovascular and metabolic health was recognized by the Dietary Guidelines Advisory Committees in 2010, 2015 and 2020.
 Here are a few highlights from recent studies:

 - New results from the Prospective Urban Rural Epidemiology (PURE) study found that those who ate at least two servings of dairy a day, compared to those who did not, had a lower prevalence of metabolic syndrome and lower incidence of Type 2 diabetes and high blood pressure.
 The association was stronger for those who ate full-fat dairy foods.